-- For reliable operation, the sensors in the front and rear bumpers should be kept free from ice, frost and grime. - When using a high pressure spray the sensors should only be sprayed briefly and not from a distance of less than 200 mm (8 inches).
-Do not clean the sensors with abrasive materials.
+- For reliable operation, the sensors in the front (if fitted) and rear bumpers should be kept free from frost, ice and grime. - When using a high pressure spray the sensors should only be sprayed briefly and at least 200 mm (8 inches) distance from the sensors. - Front parking assist may sound spurious tones if it detects a frequency tone using the same band as the sensors, for example, a motor cycle exhaust.